to-nexus/cross-ramp-demos/unity-ramp/README.md

 # CROSS RAMP Unity Demo

-A simple Unity demo showing how to integrate CROSS RAMP into your Unity game.
-Just drag and drop the CrossRampManager prefab and you're ready to go.
+A Unity demo showing how to integrate CROSS RAMP into your Unity game using the CrossRampManager component.

 ## 🎯 What is CROSS RAMP?